phuslu/log/README.md

 	// ProcessID determines if the pid used for formatting in log files.
 	ProcessID bool
 }

-// BufferWriter is an io.WriteCloser that writes with fixed size buffer. type BufferWriter struct {
-	// BufferSize is the size in bytes of the buffer before it gets flushed.
-	BufferSize int

-	// FlushDuration is the period of the writer flush duration FlushDuration time.Duration

-	// Writer specifies the writer of output.
-	Writer io.Writer
-}

 // ConsoleWriter parses the JSON input and writes it in an